No-medium baseline for energy loss observables in Oxygen-Oxygen collisions

-Soft pion enhacement due to resonance decays with spectral functions
+Soft pion enhancement due to resonance decays with spectral functions

 Submission Date: December 2024